mherchel/herchel.com/src/blog/variables/index.md

 We're going to use HSLA colors here.
 HSLA stands for **H**ue, **S**aturation, **L**ightness, and **A**lpha.
 This means that we can change the any of these values individually.

-We can use an [online color converter](https://www.w3schools.com/colors/colors_converter.asp) to do the job.
+We can use an [online color converter](https://www.w3schools.com/colors/colors_converter.asp) to convert from hex to HSLA.

 ```css
 body {